tersesystems/blindsight/docs/src/main/paradox/usage/conditional.md

 No matter how fast your logging is, it's always faster not to log a statement at all.
 Blindsight does its best to allow the system to **not** log as much as it makes it possible to log.

 Blindsight has conditional logging on two levels; on the logger itself, and on the method.
-Conditional logging does not take into account any internal state of the logger, i.e. marker state, logger names, etc.  It takes a boolean call by name, and that's it.
+Conditional logging has access to the level and to the @scaladoc[LoggerState](com.tersesystems.blindsight.LoggerState) available to the logger, but does not have access to individual statements.

-Conditional logging has the obvious use case of "always" and "never" logging and logging based on given feature flags.
-However, it also allows for less intuitive use cases, such as time-limited logging conditions or JVM conditions that limit logging in response to high CPU or memory pressure.
+Conditional logging is just as fast as adding a guard conditional wrapper around SLF4J statements and far more flexible.
+It provides the obvious use cases of "never" logging and logging based on given feature flags, and also allows for less intuitive use cases, such as time-limited logging conditions or JVM conditions that limit logging in response to high CPU or memory pressure.

 @@@ note

-You should use `Condition.never` and `Condition.always` when disabling logging, as it will allow Blindsight to do some additional optimization, particularly with @ref:[flow logging](flow.md).
+You should use `Condition.never` when disabling logging, as it will allow Blindsight to do some additional optimization, particularly with @ref:[flow logging](flow.md).
+Because conditions run through a logical AND, using `Condition.never` will return a "no-op" logger which will always return false and produce no output, and adding additional conditions afterwards has no effect.

 @@@